urbantrout/docs/en/sites.md

 ### Primary Site

-Craft sets the default site as the Primary site, meaning Craft will load it by default on the front end.
+Craft sets the default site as the Primary site, meaning Craft will load it by default on the front end, if it is unable to determine which site to load.
 If you only have one site then you cannot disable it as the Primary site.

 You can change the Primary site once you create additional sites.
 Craft will automatically toggle the current Primary site.